LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 - ```--name notebook```: Define a container name as *notebook*

 *Note*:
-- Docker destroys the container after notebook server exit, so you always need the ```-v``` option.
+- Docker destroys the container after the notebook server exit, so you always need the ```-v``` option.
-- The default's notebook username of a container is always **jovyan** (but you can change it to something else).
+- The default notebook username of a container is always **jovyan** (but you can change it to something else).

 The running result with the notebook server URL information is the following.

 ![Figure-1](images/01_docker_run.png "basic docker run result")

 You can access the JupyterLab application by opening the notebook server URL in your browser.
 It starts with the */home/jovyan/* location.
-Please note that only the notebooks and files in the *work* folder that can be saved to the host machine (your ```<your working directory>``` folder).
+Please note that only the notebooks and files in the *work* folder can be saved to the host machine (your ```<your working directory>``` folder).

 ![Figure-2](images/02_jupyter_lab.png "basic docker run result")